 - Target disease: Paediatric HIV

-- Main partners (since project start): Associated Medical Sciences/PHPT International Research Unit, Thailand; Baylor College of Medicine Children’s Foundation, Uganda; Cipla Ltd, India; Clinton Health Access Initiative, USA; Department of Health, South Africa; Epicentre, Uganda; FACES Project, Kenya; Gertrude’s Children’s Hospital, Kenya; Joint Clinical Research Centre, Uganda; Kenya Medical Research Institute, Kenya; Kenyatta National Hospital, Kenya; UNITAID; Management and Development for Health (MDH), Tanzania; Mbagathi District Hospital, Kenya; Moi Teaching and Referral Hospital, Kenya; Ministry of Health, Kenya; Swiss Tropical and Public Health Institute, Switzerland; St Lumumba Health Centre, Kisumu, Kenya; University of Nairobi, Kenya.
+- Main partners (since project start): Associated Medical Sciences/PHPT International Research Unit, Thailand; Baylor College of Medicine Children’s Foundation, Uganda; Cipla Ltd, India; Clinton Health Access Initiative, USA; Department of Health, South Africa; Epicentre, Uganda; Family AIDS Care and Education Services (FACES) Project, Kenya; Gertrude’s Children’s Hospital, Kenya; Ifakara Health institute, Tanzania; Joint Clinical Research Centres, Uganda; Kenya Medical Research Institute, Kenya; Kenyatta National Hospital, Kenya; UNITAID; Management and Development for Health (MDH), Tanzania; Mbagathi District Hospital, Kenya; Moi Teaching and Referral Hospital, Kenya; Ministry of Health, Kenya; Nyumbani Lea Toto Project, Children of God Relief Institute (COGRI), Kenya; St Lumumba Health Centre, Kenya; Swiss Tropical and Public Health Institute, Switzerland; University of Nairobi, Kenya.

 - Project start: 2014